djdv/go-swatch/README.md

 import (
 	"time"

-	swatch "github.com/djdv/go-swatch/pkg/v1"
+	swatch "github.com/djdv/go-swatch"
 )
 ```

 Grab the current time as a swatch internet time:
 ```
-it := swatch.Now()
+it := swatch.New()
 ```

-Or pass in your own time object to get the swatch time at a particular time:
+Optionally pass in your own time object to get the swatch time at a particular time:
 ```
 t1, err := time.Parse(time.RFC3339, "2006-02-15T12:00:00.000+01:00")
 if err != nil {
 	panic("error parsing time")
 }

-it := swatch.NewFromTime(t1)
+it := swatch.New(t1, swatch.WithTime(t1))
 ```

 Perhaps you'd like to use better precision with the power of nanoseconds since Unix Epoch?
 ```
-// The default is swatch.TotalSeconds
+// (The default is swatch.TotalSeconds)
-it := swatch.NewUsing(swatch.TotalNanoSeconds)
+it := swatch.New(swatch.WithAlgorithm(swatch.TotalNanoSeconds)
 ```

 ## Getting raw values